Did you know the best coins to buy are not always the most popular gold coins?

 The Australian Gold Kangaroo Coin is a legal tender coin minted by the Perth Mint.

 The Australian Kangaroo Coin is made of a gold iridium alloy and is therefore immune to corrosion from the elements.

 The coin has a face value of $5, although people can accept it at face value or a discounted rate depending on market forces.

 The Austrian mint’s popular gold coins are for investors and collectors.

-Gold investors see gold or bullion coins as safe-haven investments.
+Gold investors and coin collectors see gold or bullion coins as safe-haven investments.

 What Size Gold Coins Should I Buy?